Security & Privacy

 What I store

-- No database
+- No database of your ad numbers

-- No server-side logs of user activity
+- No server-side logs of which campaigns you fetched, which ads, which dates

 - No error tracking services (Sentry, Rollbar — none of them)